Cloud Native Synchronizer

 We track the usage of certain features in Jira plugin page, as well as in Synchronizer user interface.
 For example:

-These events do not contain any personally identifiable information, nor any user generated content.
+These events do not contain any personally identifiable information, but may contain user-generated content.

 Cloud storage stores backups of data held in Datastore and Cloud SQL.

 S3 stores backups of data stored in Google Cloud storage.

 This page has no comments.